Mlawrence95/Python-for-Data-Science/README.md

     We can get rid of the environment and make a new one.
 If you want more background on `conda`, check out the documentation [here](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/getting-started.html).

     This process is a little easier if you're using MacOS or Linux, but Windows should work great!
+As I cannot test Windows commands on my machine, Windows users should follow the documentation linked below very closely.
     The respective links to download `conda` for each operating system are found in the following locations:

     * [Linux](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/linux.html)
     * [MacOS](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html)
     * [Windows](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/windows.html)

-    It doesn't matter whether you download `Anaconda` or `miniconda` - both give you the `conda` tool (`miniconda` has less bloat so I prefer it myself).
+    It doesn't matter whether you download `Anaconda` or `miniconda` in most cases.
+Both give you the `conda` tool (`miniconda` has less bloat so I prefer it myself).
+    Windows users may benefit from a full `Anaconda` install to take advantage of the `Anaconda prompt` terminal.

     To verify this step was done correctly, open a terminal/command prompt instance and type in `conda -h` (this asks the program for help).
     If `conda` isn't recognized, you may need to restart your terminal.
 If problems persist, look back at the installation link for pointers.